-It is my pleasure to provide an overview of Nikkiso’s business performance for the fiscal year ending December 2018.
+It is my pleasure to provide an overview of Nikkiso’s business performance for the fiscal year ended December 2020.